tact-lang/tact-by-example/src/routes/(examples)/03-emit/content.md

 Consider for example a staking contract that wants to indicate how much time passed before users unstaked for analytics purposes.
 By analyzing this data, the developer can think of improvements to the product.

-One way to achieve this is by sending messages back to the sender using `reply()` or by sending messages to the zero address.
+One way to achieve this is by sending messages back to the sender using `self.reply()` or by sending messages to the zero address.
 These two methods work, but they are not the most efficient in terms of gas.

 The `emit()` function will output a message (binary or textual) from the contract.
 This message does not actually have a recipient and is very gas-efficient because it doesn't actually need to be delivered.